plcharbonneau/consul-demo/README.md

 #### Service Discovery - Network traffic

-> Service discovery allows service to easily discover and connect to other services
+> Service discovery allows service to easily discover and connect to other services.
-> But Network traffic is unencrypted unless services coded with encryption
+> But Network traffic is unencrypted unless services coded with encryption.

 - run `./3-nw-traffic.sh` to show network traffic between `listing` and `mongodb`
   - Traffic will stream immediately as the connection to mongodb is persistent
   - Watch the traffic and press `ctrl-c` after you see the database records displayed

-> Point out that the data including db creds is traversing network in plaintext
+> Point out that the data including db creds is traversing network in plaintext.

 - Hit _Cntl-C_ to exit network traffic dump
 - you can `exit` the ssh connection to `listing` instance

 ### Consul Connect

-> Next we're going to talk about Consul Connect and some of the enhancements it brings
+> Next we're going to talk about Consul Connect and some of the enhancements it brings.

 - Show *Consul Config Single DC* diagram

-> You'll notice that the Front Tier and Middle tier have sidecar-proxies
+> You'll notice that the Front Tier and Middle tier have sidecar-proxies.
-> They are configured to communicate using Consul Connect
+> They are configured to communicate using Consul Connect.
-> The Back Tier is configured to only use Service Discovery
+> The Back Tier is configured to only use Service Discovery.

 - open new terminal tab & connect to `webclient` instance
   - use connection string in terraform output `working connections`

 #### Consul Connect - Configuration

-> In the diagram, webclient communicates with listing & product services
+> In the diagram, webclient communicates with listing & product services.
-> Let's show how the webclient service is configured
+> Let's show how the webclient service is configured.

 - run `./1-cat-system.sh` to show webclient service systemd configuration

-> systemd config sets Environment Vars for listing & product to localhost @ unique ports
+> Systemd config sets Environment Vars for listing & product to localhost @ unique ports.
-> So how are these local ports re-directed to the proper serices? via the proxy
+> So how are these local ports re-directed to the proper serices? via the proxy.

 - run `./2-cat-cons-config.sh` to display `webclient` service configuration

-> describe the connect-sidecar service block
+> Describe the connect-sidecar service block.
-> upstream connections bind a local port to services in Consul
+> Upstream connections bind a local port to services in Consul.
-> This configures Consul to run a local proxy connecting local port `10001` to `product`
+> This configures Consul to run a local proxy connecting local port `10001` to `product`.
-> Consul proxies localhost:10001 to `product` services AND encrypts the traffic
+> Consul proxies localhost:10001 to `product` services AND encrypts the traffic.
-> Consul proxies localhost:10002 to `listing` services AND encrypts the traffic
+> Consul proxies localhost:10002 to `listing` services AND encrypts the traffic.
-> note: product uses "prepared query" to enable failover to other datacenters
+> note: product uses "prepared query" to enable failover to other datacenters.

 - run `./3-dig.sh` to show a dns query using dig for all product services
 - (optional) list listing services using dig: `dig +short listing.service.consul srv`

-> Like earlier, this host resolves service names to an IP where product is running
+> Like earlier, this host resolves service names to an IP where product is running.
-> Notice, here we search on servicename.CONNECT.consul instead of .SERVICE.consul
+> Notice, here we search on servicename.CONNECT.consul instead of .SERVICE.consul.
-> this limits our results to services using Consul Connect
+> this limits our results to services using Consul Connect.

 - (optional) query mongoDB service using connect `dig +short mongodb.connect.consul srv`

-> nothing returned, as no MongoDB services are configured for connect (refer to diagram if necessary)
+> Nothing returned as no MongoDB services are configured for connect (refer to diagram if necessary).

 #### Consul Connect - Network traffic

-> The sidecar proxies used in Consul Connect use TLS to encrypt communications
+> The sidecar proxies used in Consul Connect use TLS to encrypt communications.

 - run `./4-nw-traffic.sh` to show network traffic between `listing` and `mongodb`
 - wait or refresh the web_client web-page to see network trafic

-> As we can see, the network traffic is not TLS encrypted gibberish
+> As we can see, the network traffic is not TLS encrypted gibberish.

 - Hit _Cntl-C_ to exit network traffic dump